Coral reef: In the geologic past

-The times of maximum reef development were in the Middle Cambrian (513–501 Ma), Devonian (416–359 Ma) and Carboniferous (359–299 Ma), owing to order Rugosa extinct corals and Late Cretaceous (100–66 Ma) and all Neogene (23 Ma–present), owing to order Scleractinia corals.
+The times of maximum reef development were in the Middle Cambrian (513–501 Ma), Devonian (416–359 Ma) and Carboniferous (359–299 Ma), owing to extinct order Rugosa corals, and Late Cretaceous (100–66 Ma) and Neogene (23 Ma–present), owing to order Scleractinia corals.

 Not all reefs in the past were formed by corals: those in the Early Cambrian (542–513 Ma) resulted from calcareous algae and archaeocyathids (small animals with conical shape, probably related to sponges) and in the Late Cretaceous (100–66 Ma), when reefs formed by a group of bivalves called rudists existed; one of the valves formed the main conical structure and the other, much smaller valve acted as a cap.

 Measurements of the oxygen isotopic composition of the aragonitic skeleton of coral reefs, such as Porites, can indicate changes in sea surface temperature and sea surface salinity conditions during the growth of the coral.
 This technique is often used by climate scientists to infer a region's paleoclimate.

 Types

 Since Darwin's identification of the three classical reef formations – the fringing reef around a volcanic island becoming a barrier reef and then an atoll – scientists have identified further reef types.
 While some sources find only three, Thomas lists "Four major forms of large-scale coral reefs" – the fringing reef, barrier reef, atoll and table reef based on Stoddart, D.R.
 (1969).
-Spalding et al. list four main reef types that can be clearly illustrated – the fringing reef, barrier reef, atoll, and "bank or platform reef" -- and notes that many other structures exist which do not conform easily to strict definitions, including the "patch reef".
+Spalding et al. list four main reef types that can be clearly illustrated – the fringing reef, barrier reef, atoll, and "bank or platform reef"—and notes that many other structures exist which do not conform easily to strict definitions, including the "patch reef".

 Fringing reef

 A fringing reef, also called a shore reef, is directly attached to a shore, or borders it with an intervening narrow, shallow channel or lagoon.
 It is the most common reef type.
 Fringing reefs follow coastlines and can extend for many kilometres.
 They are usually less than 100 metres wide, but some are hundreds of metres wide.
 Fringing reefs are initially formed on the shore at the low water level and expand seawards as they grow in size.
 The final width depends on where the sea bed begins to drop steeply.
 The surface of the fringe reef generally remains at the same height: just below the waterline.
-In older fringing reefs, whose outer regions pushed far out into the sea, the inner part is deepened by erosion and eventually forms a lagoon.
+In older fringing reefs, with outer regions pushed far out into the sea, the inner part is deepened by erosion and eventually forms a lagoon.
 Fringing reef lagoons can become over 100 metres wide and several metres deep.
 Like the fringing reef itself, they run parallel to the coast.
 The fringing reefs of the Red Sea are "some of the best developed in the world" and occur along all its shores except off sandy bays.